-GRADING: There will be two closed-book in-class exams, each worth 25 points.
-The final exam will be comprehensive, and will be worth 50 points.
+GRADING: Exams 1 and 2 will each be worth 25 points.
+The Final Exam will be comprehensive and will be worth 50 points.
 At the end of the semester, your course grade will be based on the sum of the grades you have made on the three exams.
 It will not be based on anything else: there is no way to do "extra work" at the end of the semester to raise your grade.